petzval/btferret/README.md

 w - Write a characteristic - select Local device s - Become a server and wait for clients to connect, select LE server option. d - Disconnect

-Note - the alternative setup method cannot be done from the btferret command line

 ```

 The server's characteristics are defined in the devices.txt file, full details